Apple's OS for iPad includes features that make it easier to use the iPad as a laptop replacement. Here's what you need to know about iPadOS.

 New gestures for faster editing — Copy, paste, and undo can now be performed using three-finger gestures, with three-finger pinch to copy, three-finger spread to paste, and three-finger swipe to undo, available for first-party and third-party apps.

 Apple Pencil improvements — Swiping from the corner of the screen with Apple Pencil opens the markup view, allowing users to annotate anything on the screen, and export it.
 Latency for Apple Pencil was decreased from 20ms to 9ms.

 Sidecar — Users can extend their Mac OS desktop onto the iPad as a second display, or mirror content between both displays.
 When used in conjunction with the Apple Pencil, Sidecar can make the iPad usable as a drawing tablet.
 Sidecar works via a wired connection, or wirelessly within 10 meters.

-Mouse and trackpad support is coming to iPadOS as an accessibility feature, according to ZDNet's Jason Cipriani, noting that "mouse support is an AssistiveTouch feature and also works when a Magic Trackpad is connected to the iPad," and that it provides "a circular cursor that moves across the screen, acting as a finger would when touching the screen.
+Trackpad support — There is support for Apple's Magic Keyboard, Magic Mouse 2, Magic Trackpad 2, as well as third-party accessories connected over Bluetooth or USB.
+According to ZDNet's Jason Cipriani, "mouse support is an AssistiveTouch feature and also works when a Magic Trackpad is connected to the iPad," and that it provides "a circular cursor that moves across the screen, acting as a finger would when touching the screen.
 It's unclear how multi-touch gestures would work with a mouse pointer."